Birthday

 Spy Birthday Party Theme

 Invisible Ink - write a message to your fellow Spies in invisible ink.
-On a seperate piece of paper that will be included in the invitation write out a secret message using a small paint brush and lemon juice.
+On a separate piece of paper that will be included in the invitation write out a secret message using a small paint brush and lemon juice.
 Instruct the guests that to see the hidden message they need to hold the paper up to a light bulb.
+See our invisible ink recipes here

 In your invitations use Spy language such as: